tdeleon/Relax/README.md

 ## Overview

 Relax is a client library for defining REST services and requests, built on the concept of [_Protocol Oriented Programming_](https://developer.apple.com/videos/play/wwdc2015/408/).
-This means that it is largely built with protocols, allowing for a great deal of flexibility in it's use.
+This means that it is largely built with protocols, allowing for a great deal of flexibility in its use.

 ### Reference Documentation
 [https://tdeleon.github.io/Relax/](https://tdeleon.github.io/Relax/)